EO-DataHub/eodhp-guide/services/pulsar.md

 Pulsar is a 3rd party open source software providing a distributed Publication/Subscription based messaging system as part of the EO DataHub platform.

-Traffic external to the cluster is handled via an ingress and allows access to the Pulsar UI, available at pulsar.eodatahub.org.uk to authenticated users.
+Traffic external to the cluster is handled via an ingress and allows access to the Pulsar UI, available at https://pulsar.eodatahub.org.uk to authenticated users.

 You can make use of the Pulsar API to monitor Pulsar health across topics, by port-forwarding into one of the Pulsar pods and following the Pulsar API [guide](https://pulsar.apache.org/docs/2.11.x/pulsar-api-overview/).

 ### Configuration

 Pulsar is configured in [ArgoCD Deployment](https://github.com/EO-DataHub/eodhp-argocd-deployment) repository, apps/pulsar directory.
+Deployed via Helm chart with a values file for configuration.

 ### Control